 The division will send you an acknowledgement after your retirement application is received listing any items that you must provide to finalize your retirement application.
 No retirement benefits will be paid until the requested items are provided.
-The following items are required to finalize your retirement, if they are not submitted with your application:
+The following items are required to finalize your retirement: